-In the course of two three-week campaigns, the participants took their own blood pressure every morning and evening.
+In the course of two three-week periods, the participants took their own blood pressure every morning and evening.
 As the project workers could only look after a limited number of people at one time, each measurement period extended over a total of nine months: the first study participants began with the measurements in July 2012.
 The last participants completed their measurements in May 2013.
 The second measurement phase followed twelve months later in each case, i.e. beginning in July 2013 and ending in May 2014.

-For two threeweek periods, the participants took their blood pressure every morning and evening.
+For two threeweek periods, the participants performed self blood pressure measurements every morning and evening.